Steps (pop group): 1997–1999: Formation, commercial success and Step One

 By August 1998, Steps continued to build momentum with their third single "One for Sorrow" which peaked at number 2, and began an unbroken chain of 14 consecutive Top 5 hits on the UK singles chart.
-Steps' singles success translated into album sales, with their debut album Step One entering the chart at number 2.
+Steps' singles success translated into album sales, with their debut album Step One entering the UK Albums Chart at number 2.
 It was certified 5× Platinum following a run of 50 weeks in the Top 20.

 The next single release was a double A-side which provided Steps with their signature song and biggest career seller.
 The single was a cover version of the Bee Gees' "Tragedy" and original track "Heartbeat".
 The single was released in November 1998, when it charted at number 2.
-Following enduring popularity over the Christmas period, the single rebounded up the chart and became their first number-one hit in January 1999, eight weeks after it was initially released.
-The single eventually sold over a million copies and occupied the chart for 30 weeks.
+Following enduring popularity over the Christmas period, the single rebounded up the chart and became their first number-one hit in January 1999.
 The final track to be released from Step One was "Better Best Forgotten".
 Because of the continued success of the previous single, the CD release was delayed by nearly two months.
 Nonetheless, "Better Best Forgotten" entered the chart at number 2.

-Steps were part of the ensemble that released "Thank ABBA for the Music" (a medley of ABBA's "Take a Chance on Me", "Dancing Queen", "Mamma Mia" and "Thank You for the Music") in March 1999, as performed at the BRIT Awards.
+Steps were part of the ensemble that released "Thank ABBA for the Music" (a medley of ABBA's "Take a Chance on Me", "Dancing Queen", "Mamma Mia" and "Thank You for the Music") in March 1999, as performed at the Brit Awards 1999.
 The other artists singing were Tina Cousins, Cleopatra, B*Witched, and Billie, known collectively as the Supertroupers.
 The single later peaked at number four.
-The group was also nominated for Best Newcomer.
+The group was also nominated for Best British Newcomer.
 Pete Waterman claimed to have been told days before the ceremony that Steps had won the award, as voted for by listeners of BBC Radio 1.
 However, on the night the award was handed to the Scottish band Belle & Sebastian, who were assumed to be rank outsiders.
-Despite the allegation that a significant number of votes for Belle & Sebastian were traced to one location (two computers sited in a particular UK university campus), the band held onto their award as foul play was denied by organizers of the BRIT Awards.
+Despite the allegation that a significant number of votes for Belle & Sebastian were traced to the University of Strathclyde campus, the band held onto their award as foul play was denied by organizers of the Brit Awards.

-A fan-created Steps fanzine, Count Me In, started in 1998.
-This became known for its Steps Photostory, in which cut-out members of Steps went on a variety of fun adventures.
-It ran for 13 issues and later issues included interviews with Steps themselves, as well Dermot O'Leary, Pink and other pop-culture figures of the time.
-Count Me In can be viewed by visiting the British Library archive where all issues are held.